simonbaire/sqe-technical-test/README.md

-# SQE Technical Test — API & UI Automation
+# SQE Technical Test: API & UI Automation

 Test automation for the Swagger Petstore API and the Sauce Demo UI, built with [Playwright Test](https://playwright.dev/) and TypeScript.